 Below: 1st & 2nd photos - Typical plants of Ground Ivy.
 3rd photo - The leaves of Glechoma hederacea are attached by the gall midge, Rondaniola bursaria, whose larva feed on the leaf and the leaf cells form excess local growth to encase the larva.
 In late summer, these galls fall through the leaf to the ground where the insect overwinters.

-Notes: Creeping Charlie has been in the Garden since the beginning.
+Notes: Ground Ivy has been in the Garden since the beginning.
 Eloise Butler noted its presence in her log on Oct.
 4, 1908.
 Martha Crone listed it on her 1951 Garden census.
 Both curators used the former botanical name Nepeta hederacea.
-Creeping Charlie is a plant native to England that is naturalized across North America, found in all states except New Mexico, Arizona and Nevada; and in all the lower Canadian Provinces.
+Ground Ivy is a plant native to England that is naturalized across North America, found in all states except New Mexico, Arizona and Nevada; and in all the lower Canadian Provinces.
 In Minnesota it is found in about half of the counties, principally those in the eastern, wetter part of the state.
-Creeping Charlie is the only species of Glechoma found in Minnesota.
+Ground Ivy is the only species of Glechoma found in Minnesota.